 Characteristics of Great Employees

-If you want to hire “A” players, you need to know what they look like.
+To hire “A” players, you must know what they look like.
 So here are a few employee characteristics to look out for during your interview process.

 - Great communication